 Built in 1911 as the headquarters of the Dwight Brothers Paper Company, the Dwight was home to multiple independent printing and binding shops.
 A classic example of the "company lofts" style, the building became a landmark in the Printers Row area of Chicago.
 While the building has been wholly renovated, its spirit has been preserved.

 The University Center (UC) has created a home away from home for around 1,700 students from Columbia and nearby DePaul and Roosevelt universities.
 The UC features a fitness center, multimedia rooms, music practice rooms, an art studio, study rooms and a game room, along with laundry facilities, a kitchen on every floor and bicycle storage.

 Columbia College Chicago is committed to providing a safe, accepting, and inclusive experience for all students.
 The college has a nondiscrimination policy that includes gender identity and/or expression.
 This policy extends to student housing.
-As such, Residence Life is proud to offer gender-inclusive housing options.
+As such, our office of Housing & Residential Experience is proud to offer gender-inclusive housing options.
 These living options provide an on-campus residence experience that welcomes students across all gender identities and/or expressions, including transgender, questioning, or gender nonconforming students.
 All residential students, regardless of sex, gender identity, or sexual orientation, have the option of requesting a gender-inclusive room on the housing application.